nekowinston/i3-window-title/README.md

 default_icon: ﬓ
 # spaces to insert between the icon & window title
 padding: 1
+# auto-capitalize window titles, when they are not manually set.
+capitalize: true

 mappings:
 # class is the WM_CLASS, which you can get via xprop.